Keith Joseph: Social Services

 In opposition, Joseph was spokesman on Social Services, and then on Labour under Edward Heath.
 He was one of twelve founder members of the National Council for the Single Woman and Her Dependants on 15 December 1965.
 According to Tim Cook's The History of the Carers' Movement, Joseph and Sally Oppenheim were critical in raising funds from the Carnegie Trust and other organisations, which enabled the carers movement to succeed and thrive through its formative years.

 Trade spokesman

 Despite Joseph's reputation as a right-winger, Heath promoted him to Trade spokesman in 1967, where he had an important role in policy development.
 In the run-up to the 1970 election Joseph made a series of speeches under the title "civilised capitalism", in which he outlined his political philosophy and hinted of cuts in public spending.
 At the Selsdon Park Hotel meeting, the Conservative Party largely adopted this approach.

 After the Conservatives won the election, Joseph was made Secretary of State for Social Services, which put him in charge of the largest bureaucracy of any government department but kept him out of control of economics.
 Despite his speeches against bureaucracy, Joseph found himself compelled to add to it as he increased and improved services in the National Health Service.
 However, he grew increasingly opposed to the Heath government's economic strategy, which had seen a 'U-turn' in favour of intervention in industry in 1972.

+Joseph’s largest intervention was a proposed major reform of the British pension system.
+Whilst the State Pension would have survived the reforms, Joseph instead planned for workers to contribute towards occupational schemes provided by employers (similar to Australian Superannuation).
+A ‘State Reserve’ scheme would have been set up for employees who were not enrolled in an occupational scheme, but critically without any prior funding, meaning a worker would only reach the maximum entitlement in 2019.
+State Reserve contributions would also not be subject to tax relief, reducing a worker's take home pay.

+Although legislation was passed in the Social Security Act 1973, it was abolished by Labour under the Social Security Pensions Act 1975.
+Graduated Retirement Benefit was still abolished in 1975, replaced by the SERPS scheme in 1978.